matheeshaW/protfolio/README.md

 ```

 ## Content & Customization
-You can use this as a template if you want by simply editing the data.js file!
+You can use this as a template if you want by simply editing the data.js file.
 All content lives in [src/data.js](src/data.js).
 Update your name, bio, skills, and projects there.

+### GitHub Pages base URL

+This project uses import.meta.env.BASE_URL for assets so they load correctly on GitHub Pages.
+Keep the base path updated in [vite.config.js](vite.config.js) if your repo name changes.

 ### Profile Image